-Obtaining dual citizenship is becoming a more and more popular pursuit, and Italy, Ireland, France, and Canada are just a few of the common countries we work with.
+Obtaining dual citizenship is becoming a more and more popular pursuit for a variety of reasons.

-However, this privilege is not available to just anyone.
+Keep in mind that this privilege is not available to just anyone.
 Each country has its own laws and requirements about who is eligible and how to apply, so it is a good idea to research those stipulations before beginning the process.
-If you don’t know much about your ancestors and are still not sure if you qualify, we can be of assistance!
-As professional genealogists, we have experience helping clients learn more about their ancestors, proving descent, and collecting the documentation needed for an application.
+If you don’t know much about your ancestors and are still not even sure if you qualify, that will be the first goal – to look at your ancestral lines, extend them as needed, and determine if you qualify for dual citizenship based on the requirements of the country you are interested in.

 As part of the dual citizenship application process, you’ll be required to obtain very specific types and pieces of documentation for yourself and each family member going back to the target ancestor.
 While each country has different requirements, (and, if you are in the U.S., each consulate also has slightly different requirements), you’ll generally need to obtain birth, marriage, and death records for each direct-line ancestor going back to the one you are applying through.
 These will usually need to be “long-form” copies, meaning that they show the town of birth (not just the county) and normally list the parents.
 You’ll also generally need to obtain naturalization paperwork for your immigrant ancestor, as well as possibly passenger lists and census records.